Repeaters and Sponsored Amateur Radio Systems

 K2DLL Winlink

 The club is part of the Winlink system.
 We maintain K2DLL-10 RMS, remote mail server, on 145.050 MHz 1200baud.
-The system is located on the Wilton EMS tower.
-It can be accessed on direct or via the Mt.
-Greylock digipeater K1FFK or via the Prospect Mountain digipeater, W2WCR-7, near Lake George.
+It can be accessed via high-speed VARA FM directly or using 1200 baud directly or digipeating using K1FFK on Mt.
+Greylock or W2WCR-7 on Prospect Mountain, Lake George